 The Rejection Counterparties contend that the TSAs contain "covenants that run with the land" and, thus, cannot be rejected.
 The Court has previously held on summary judgment in two adversary proceedings brought by the Debtors against the Rejection Counterparties (at their insistence) that the TSA's do not contain covenants that run with the land.
-Nonetheless, the Court will assume, arguendo, for purposes of this section that the TSA's contain covenants that run with the Court's contrary decisions on summary judgment, which stand and are on appeal.
+Nonetheless, the Court will assume, arguendo, for purposes of this section that the TSA's contain covenants that run with the land.
+This section does not alter or amend the Court's contrary decisions on summary judgment, which stand and are on appeal.